huabawa/Jalpc/_posts/2017-09-11-Pros-and-Cons-of-AWS-Autotagging-and-Config-Required-Tags.md

 Total charges = Compute charges + Request charges = $26.672 + $3.80 = $30.472 per month

 $30.472 dollars each month might seem a lot, but this is because we are hypothetically setting execution rate per month at 20 million, which does not happen unless you have many many IAM users launching instances, volumes, etc. everyday.
+The acutal cost is actually much lower in our case because both the compute time per month and the number of executions in each month are within the free tier range.